By providing a nutritious daily meal in school, Mary's Meals attracts chronically hungry children to the classroom

-The Scottish charity began feeding around 200 orphans in one Malawian primary school in 2002 and today feeds over 1.2 million children with a daily meal in 14 countries, including Malawi, India, Liberia and Haiti.
+The Scottish-based charity began feeding around 200 orphans in one Malawian primary school in 2002 and today feeds over 1.3 million children with a daily meal in 17 countries, including Malawi, India, Liberia, Lebanon and Haiti.

-Nonetheless, with 59 million children in the world still hungry, the charity believes that in many ways its work has just begun.
+Nonetheless, with 61 million primary-age school children out of school around the world, the charity believes that in many ways its work has just begun.

-One year ago, the charity established a new school feeding programme in the north of Zambia, following an assessment that confirmed a great need for a daily meal among the pupils there.
+The charity recently established a school feeding programme in the north of Zambia, following an assessment that confirmed a great need for a daily meal among the pupils there.

 The charity embarked on a project to feed 19,000 children in 25 schools in Zambia.
-However, it is now celebrating the fact that it is feeding over 41,000 children in 64 schools in the Zambian district of Chipata.
+However, it is now celebrating the fact that it is feeding over 92,000 children at schools in the Zambian district of Chipata.

 Each child fed by Mary's Meals at school is given a daily serving of likuni phala – a vitamin-enriched maize porridge – served in plastic mugs.